OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 ```

-Here, salt is an independent value and will produce the same contract address when used with the same sender address and contract creation code.
-This allows a secure and deterministic way to calculate contract addresses.
+Here, `salt` is an independent value and will produce the same contract address when used with the same sender address and contract creation code.
+This allows a secure and deterministic way to calculate contract addresses for future use.

-## Create2 with zOS
+## CREATE2 with zOS

-Zeppelin OS supports the creation of **upgradeable** smart contracts using zos Create2 .
+Zeppelin OS supports the creation of **upgradeable** smart contracts using zos CREATE2 .
 Let’s [setup](https://docs.zeppelinos.org/docs/first.html#setting-up-your-project) our project and use CLI to initialize a ZeppelinOS project:

  ```console
  zos init
  ```

-Next, we will create an upgradableWallet contract with a transfer method.
-We will reserve an address for it using Create2 and send some ethers to this contract without deploying it.
-In the end, we will actually deploy our Wallet contract and execute transfer method to transfer contract funds to another account.
+Next, we will create an upgradable `Wallet` contract with a `transfer` method.
+We will reserve an address for it using CREATE2 and send some `ethers` to this contract without deploying it.
+In the end, we will actually deploy our `Wallet` contract and execute `transfer` method to transfer contract funds to another account.

 ## Add Wallet.sol

-Next, we will add a Wallet.sol file in our contracts folder.
+Now, create a `Wallet.sol` file in your `contracts` folder.
 ```solidity
 pragma solidity ^ 0.5.0;
 import "zos-lib/contracts/Initializable.sol";